Getting off the mat

 PENNSVILLE – The Salem CC softball team saved themselves a lot of what interim head coach Mackenzie Freas called “emotional damage” when it won Game 2 of Sunday’s doubleheader with Delaware Tech after suffering a crushing loss in the opener.

-The Mighty Oaks blew a nine-run lead in losing the opener 18-14, but bounced back in the nightcap even with a repeat brewing to win 15-11.
+The Mighty Oaks blew a nine-run lead in losing the opener 18-14, but bounced back in the nightcap even with a repeat of the opener brewing to win 15-11.

 “It definitely showed what our girls have been the whole year – they’re resilient no matter what’s in front of them,” Freas said.
-“We had the Angel incident, we’ve had a lot of deaths throughout our team, our girls are doing things at home, all over the board, cross the country, so they are just resilient and showing up every day and being here and I think that proved it Game Two that no matter what the circumstance Game One you still come back and you’re got to be the one to take the first punch and you can’t go down without swinging.”
+“We had the Angel incident, we’ve had a lot of deaths throughout our team, our girls are doing things at home, all over the board, cross the country, so they are just resilient and showing up every day and being here and I think that proved it Game Two that no matter what the circumstance Game One you still come back and you’ve got to be the one to take the first punch and you can’t go down without swinging.
+They didn’t allow that (first game) to take them completely out.”

 J.J.
 Aguirre hit three home runs for the Mighty Oaks in the doubleheader, setting the modern-era single-season home run record.
 She tied the old record with a three-run homer in the opener, then broke it with a pair of two-run shots in her first two at-bats in the nightcap.